dholab/prolonged-infection-suppfig2/README.md

 The following runtime parameters have been set for the whole workflow:

+- `subsample_size` - the number of SARS-CoV-2 samples to compare with the persistent infection in the final plot.
+We chose 5000 as our default, but this can be changed to any number as shown in the code block below. _NOTE:_ If you choose a number other than our default, the workflow will need to gather a new subsample from GenBank.
+To prompt it to do so, simply delete the file `include_list.csv` from the `resources/` directory.
+This process of pulling from GenBank may take as long as 2 days.
 - `min_date` - the earliest date to display in the plot; default is September 1st, 2020.
 Dates specified here must be in "YYYY-mm-dd" format.
 - `max_date` - the latest date to display in the plot; default is February 1st, 2022.
 Dates specified here must be in "YYYY-mm-dd" format.
 - `refseq` - path to the SARS-CoV-2 reference sequence (GenBank Accession MN9089473.3)